 Limited partners only.
 The amount reported in box 1 is treated as being from a trade or business that is a single passive activity.
-Report this amount as follows:
+Report this amount as follows.

-• If income is reported in box 1, report the income on Schedule E (Form 1040), Part II, column (g).
-However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships starting on page 4.

-• If a loss is reported in box 1, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E, Part II, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+- If income is reported in box 1, report the income on Schedule E (Form 1040), line 28, column (g).
+However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships on page 5. - If a loss is reported in box 1, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (f).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-Box 2.
+Box 2a.
 Taxable Income (Loss) From Other Activities

-The amount reported in box 2 is your share of the income from other activities.
+The amount reported in box 2a is your share of the income from other activities.
 It is not subject to the passive activity limitations.
-Report the amount in box 2 as follows:
+Report the amount in box 2a as follows.

-- If the amount in box 2 is income, report it on Schedule E, Part II, column (j). - If the amount in box 2 is a loss, report it on Schedule E, Part II, column (h).
+- If the amount in box 2a is income, report it on Schedule E (Form 1040), line 28, column (j). - If the amount in box 2a is a loss, report it on Schedule A (Form 1040), line 27.